dukemdiamond/dukemdiamond/README.md

 ---

-I also am very interested in finance & economics, as I think knowing them can make a lot of things in the real world make sense.
-I've become particularly interested in **Quantitative Finance**, which is reflected in a lot of my projects and a previous internship.
+I also am very interested in finance & economics, as I think peering in can make a lot of things in the real world make sense.
+I've become particularly interested in Quantitative Finance, which is reflected in a lot of my projects and a previous internship.
 I have also done some Economics research on labor statistics during COVID-19, presented in a national conference in California.

 ---

 ### Tech Stack

-**Languages:** Python, C++, Java, JavaScript, SQL (Postgres, MySQL)
+**Languages:** Python, C++, Java, JavaScript, SQL (Postgres, MySQL), Swift

 **Frameworks:** React, Node, Next, Express, Flask